sebeaumont/sdmlab/runtime/README.md

 ## TODO

+    - implement binary vector operations inclding randomization

-    1. Provide implementation of vspace for a given vector space size and sparsity.
+    - Provide implementation of vspace for a given vector space size and sparsity.
 DONE

-    2. c++ and c library wrappers of above fascade.
+    - c++ and c library wrappers of above fascade.
 IN PROGRESS

-    3. Optimized llvm bitcode of above
+    - Optimized llvm bitcode of above

-    4. Re-implement vspave command line test tool with above.
+    - Re-implement vspave command line test tool with above.
 IN PROGRESS

-    5. Library testing logging and FFIs.
+    - Library testing logging and FFIs.
 IN PROGRESS

-    6. Dynamic (grow/shrink) heap
+    - Dynamic (grow/shrink) heap

-    7. Garbage collection
+    - Garbage collection